Foods for Comfort and Nutrition

 Salmon and Asparagus Meal Recipe

 Salmon is heard pronounced “SAL’ mon” or “SAM’ en” so which one do you think is correct?
 I’m from the South where it’s usually pronounced like the first example.
 But in other parts of the country, the second example is the favored pronunciation.
 Actually, the second example is the correct pronunciation.
-But no matter how you say the word, salmon is nutritious to eat and tastes wonderful when charcoal-grilled or baked.
+No matter how you say the word, salmon is nutritious to eat and tastes wonderful when charcoal-grilled or baked.
 The instructions for my salmon and asparagus meal that I cooked in the beginning of January 2019 are as follows:

 - Season the salmon your favorite seasonings (I used Six Seasonings).